Skip to main content

 A balance transfer can be a useful strategy if you have multiple credit cards and you’re carrying a sizable balance on a relatively high-interest account.
 Balance transfers allow you to shift that debt from a higher-interest card to a card with lower rates.
 On paper, it appears to be a straightforward path to significant savings.

 However, there are caveats to keep in mind.
 Many credit cards levy additional fees on the transferred balance, which can erode its value as a money-saving tool.
 You’ll have to do some math to determine whether an individual offer is worth it.
 This requires evaluating a lot of different factors, some of which come with moving parts.
-To help you, we’ve put together a guide on how to determine when you should consider a balance transfer offer and when it’s better to decline.
+To help you, here’s a guide on how to determine when you should consider a balance transfer offer and when it’s better to decline.

 How Balance Transfers Work